 Making these disclosures is easier than you may think.
 You'll disclose this information by using a standard disclosure form.
 The form is known as the Residential Real Property Disclosure Report.

-A real estate agent can provide you a copy of the form and guide you through the process.
+A local real estate agent can provide you a copy of the form and guide you through the process.
 When you fill out this form, you'll answer yes and no questions about your property's condition, sign the form to certify the information, and allow the realtor to provide a copy of the report to potential buyers.
 At the end of the form, buyers will sign the report once they receive a copy.

 You might feel a bit lost filling out the form, so consider seeking guidance from a real estate agent.
 A local real estate expert can tell you more about what information you must or mustn't disclose.

 Local law also requires you provide two pamphlets about potential radon exposure to buyers even if you haven't tested your home or there's no evidence of radon in your property.
 Even though Illinois law requires you to disclose everything you personally know about your property, it doesn't mean you have to go above and beyond making your disclosures.